 Step 1: Measure the wall you want to cover.
 Your measurements are for the foam core that will be covering the wall, so make sure you include and counter tops that jut into the space, awkward angles and light fixtures.

 Step 2: Cut your foam core to specification.
 I used four panels, and numbered them before cutting them so that I knew which ones went where.
-Getting the cuts right was important to the edges of the wall, but no so much for where the mirror used to be since I would be covering it with a large circular mirror.
+Getting the cuts right was important at the edges of the wall, but no so much for where the mirror used to be since I would be covering it with a large circular mirror.

 Step 3: Using a hammer and nails, nail the foam core to the wall.
 This will be a life-saver when you have to take them off to move.
 It will be as simple as pulling up the boards, not the tile.